bernardodiasc/bernardodiasc.github.io/content/posts/2018-04-17-render-web-animations-with-react-lottie/index.md

 So I heard you like animations?
 Me too! :D

 > Maybe you came here from React-Native grounds looking to improve your user experience with beauty animations.
-Well, in this post I'm going to focus on animations for web, but it's all based on the same foundations, therefore, the content helps for any of the cases.
+Well, in this post I'm going to focus on animations for web, but it's all based on the same foundations, therefore, the content may help for any of the cases.

 ## The user experience